idaoskooei/Filmzy/README.md

 1. Navigate to the Profile section.
 2. Edit your profile with your name and an image of your choice.

-### Movie Likings
-1. Browse movies and click the 'Like' button to save your favorites.

 ### Search Options
 - **Category Search:** Explore movies by categories in the dedicated section.
-- **Text Search:** Use the search bar to find movies by typing their names.
+- **Text Search:** Use the search bar to find movies and shows by typing their names.
-- **Spin the Wheel:** Add an element of surprise by spinning the wheel for random movie suggestions.
+- **Random pick:** Choose a category of your linking and get a random movie recommendation!

 ### Contact Information
-For further assistance, contact our support team at idaoskooei@lavista.studio.
+If you would like more help, please contact our support team at idaoskooei@lavista.studio.

 ## About the Author